The first issue of the Aston Abbotts parish magazine - The Chronicle - appeared in September

 villagers.

-happens in this little corner of England, making people aware of forthcoming events and
+in this little corner of England, making people aware of forthcoming events and other important

-Around 200 copies are printed of each issue and these are delivered free of charge to
+Around 200 copies of each issue are printed by Waddesdon School.
+These are delivered free of

 police house.
 This free distribution is made possible by the support of our advertisers, a